gobo-ws/ola-trigger-hue-dmx/README.md

 SyntheFX has a good [article](http://support.synthe-fx.com/customer/portal/articles/1330326-philips-hue-response-times-vs-dmx) regarding Philips Hue response times vs. DMX.

 Other things that can be added to this config is support for groups and so on.
 Check out the [Hue Developer site](https://developers.meethue.com) for more information.
+I have done some successful tests with scenes, but these are not officially published yet.

 This config also works with the [deCONZ API](https://dresden-elektronik.github.io/deconz-rest-doc/) from Dresden Elektronik (does not support HTTPS at the moment though)